 - Calculation: % Maximization = (Diversity*Consistency)/(Diversity+Consistency)

 A large set of attributes can also be reduced in size by removing redundant or irrelevant attributes.
-This be done by either of these approaches:
+By either of these approaches:

 - Data centered: Using “feature selection” methods developed as an integral of data mining work.
 See Chapter 12 in Kotu, V., Deshpande, B., 2014.
 Predictive Analytics and Data Mining: Concepts and Practice with RapidMiner.
 Morgan Kaufmann.
 The simplest of these methods is to identify attributes whose values correlate highly with each other across all the cases available .i.e redundant measures.
 One of these can then be removed.
 This particular approach is not available specifically within EvalC3 but can be done using normal Excel functions

 - Theory centered: In its simplest form, this is using prior theory to inform choices about what attributes are likely to be more relevant than others.
-A more sophisticated version involves conceptualizing a broader causal chain then analysing each segment within this chain, using a smaller number of attributes thought to be relevant to a given segment.
-A further option is to then take the attributes making up each of the constituent models and pool them into a new smaller set and then to analyse these as a whole.
-In QCA this kind of process is called a two step analysis.
+Another approach, called two-step analysis in QCA, is to divide the attributes into two or more groups and use one group at a time. e.g. a context attributes and intervention attributes.
+A further option is to then take the attributes making up the models that fitted both groups. pool them into a new smaller set and then to analyse these as a whole.